greenboxal/doggohub/doc/administration/high_availability/README.md

 ### Active/Active

 This architecture scales easily because all application servers handle user requests simultaneously.
-The database, Redis, and GitLab application are all deployed on separate servers.
+The database, Redis, and DoggoHub application are all deployed on separate servers.
 The configuration is **only** highly-available if the database, Redis and storage are also configured as such.